jkominek/x16expansion/README.md

   other side, as that will require 3D reasoning to ensure you remain clear of C53 (a tall electrolytic).

+#### Cartridge

+Most of the above applies to the cartridge as well.
+Confirmation of dimensions was carried out with a blank case purchased from Muramasa Entertainment.

+Be aware that the front copper layer faces DOWN relative to the CX16 motherboard, not up as one might assume.
+The footprint is designed assuming the front of the cartridge case will face UP.

+The cart has more of the board edge defined, included in an internal hole.
+There are also a number of keep out zones defined, for places where the case comes into contact with the PCB for retention purposes.

+The top edge of the board is missing from the footprint, so you may make a board of minimum height, or longer if you wish.
+The reasonable maximum is marked on the user drawings layer, but you might have larger cases available to you, or you might machine away a portion of the case and have your board extend out.
+(Connectors?
+A display?
+I look forward to seeing what you come up with.)

+Keep in mind your limited vertical space.
+There is approximately 11.8mm of total internal height for board; I think it is divided about evenly between the two sides, but I made no attempt to measure this.
+Certainly if any of your components exceed ~4mm in height, you should take some careful measurements and do some prototyping of your own.

 ### Symbols

 There are two symbols, the main one is the "physical" symbol, where